Compatibility

 This mod is the result of thousands of hours of development, and is made possible thanks to players like you.
-If you would like to show a token of your appreciation for our work, and help support the development of Sodium in the process, then consider buying us a coffee.
+If you would like to show a token of your appreciation for my work, and help support the development of Sodium in the process, then consider buying me a coffee.

-Sodium is a free and open-source mod for Minecraft 1.16+ clients which greatly improves rendering performance while fixing some graphical issues.
-It boasts wide compatibility with the Fabric mod ecosystem when compared to other rendering-focused mods, and it does so without compromising on how the game looks, giving you that authentic block game feel.
+Sodium is a powerful rendering engine and optimization mod for Minecraft 1.16+ which greatly improves performance and graphical quality.
+It boasts great compatibility with the wider mod ecosystem when compared to other rendering-focused mods, and it does so without compromising on how the game looks, giving you that authentic block game feel.

 📥 Installation Guide